 Step Four: Adding Transceivers (if required)

-- Disconnect transceiver #2 and replace it with a new un-joined transceiver (#3, or #4, or #5). - Repeat steps two and three to add additional transceivers to the same Network Group.
+- Disconnect transceiver #2 and replace it with a new un-ioined transceiver (#3, or #4, or #5). - Repeat steps two and three to add additional (up to five total) transceivers to the same Network Group.

 Step Five: Documentation